-Motorola DROID 5 reportedly bares its QWERTY keyboard for the cameraAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID 5 reportedly bares its QWERTY keyboard for the cameraAlex Wagner - Editorial Director of News and Content

 It's now been well over a year since the Motorola DROID 4 launched on Verizon and gave physical keyboard addicts a new QWERTY to lay their thumbs upon.
 That's led some folks to suggest that the OG DROID line could be gone for good, but if some newly-leaked images are to be believed, the keyboarded DROID is alive and well.